fidanf/vagrant-kafka/README.md

 * Three hosts forming a three node Apache Zookeeper Quorum (Replicated ZooKeeper)
 * Three Apache Kafka nodes with one broker each

-Each host is a Ubuntu 16.04 64-bit VM provisioned with JDK 8 and Kafka 1.1.0.
+Each host is a Ubuntu 16.04 64-bit VM provisioned with JDK 8 and Kafka version **0.10.0.1** (which can be modified in the Vagrantfile to suit your needs)

 Here we will be using the verion of Zookeeper that comes pre-packaged with Kafka.
-This will be Zookeeper version 3.4.10 for the version of Kafka we use.
+This will be Zookeeper version 3.4.6 by default.

 Prerequisites
 -------------------------

-* Vagrant (tested with 2.0.2) **[make sure you are on 2.x.x version of Vagrant]**
+* Vagrant (tested with 2.2.4) **[make sure you are on 2.x.x version of Vagrant]**
-* VirtualBox (tested with 5.1.12)
+* VirtualBox (tested with 6.0.4)

 Setup
 -------------------------